Does this describe your current situation?

 We display your videos on our Art Stream Videos channel on Roku TV– the leading streaming media device, with over millions of Rokus installed worldwide.
 We use panning and zooming to get the viewer’s attention, since movement catches the user’s eye much better than static images.
 Art lovers typically stream our channel as a fancy screensaver during dinner parties or other events where visually stimulating background entertainment on large screen TVs is ideal.

 Roku owners can pause your video anytime to get information about the artist or gallery.
-Plus, our Artist Standard and Gallery Standard options allow you to have your own custom sub-channel that displays only your works.
+Plus, our Gallery Premium option allow you to have your own custom sub-channel that displays only your works.
 Art lovers can also stream our entire library to discover new works of fine art.

 So, what are you waiting for?
 Sign up for Art Stream Videos now.